LA police swiftly enforce downtown curfew as protests against Trump's immigration crackdown continue

 “We reached a tipping point” after 23 businesses were looted, Bass said during a news conference Tuesday.

-The curfew covers a 1 square mile (2.5 square kilometer) section of downtown that includes the area where protests have occurred since Friday.
-The city of Los Angeles encompasses roughly 500 square miles (nearly 2,300 square kilometers).
+The curfew covers a 1 square mile (2.5 square kilometers) section of downtown that includes the area where protests have occurred since Friday.
+The city of Los Angeles encompasses roughly 500 square miles (1,295 square kilometers).

 The curfew doesn’t apply to residents who live in the designated area, people who are homeless, credentialed media or public safety and emergency officials, according to Los Angeles Police Chief Jim McDonnell.

-Note: This story has been updated to show the metric conversion for the size of Los Angeles is 1,295 square kilometers, not 2,300.